Haggle1996/RevolutionPack/NOTES.md

 - Guide in FTBUtilities
 - AppleCore remove outdated scripts
 - Take better/more shots for loading screen
-- Update More Planets
 - Turn off Edit Mode on HQM
 - Enviromine causes RotaryCraft blocks to lose metadata on fall
 - Add more ways to deal with raw ore
-- Readd m9 to starting inventory
+- EIO filters use BC gates
+- Remove flan's spam

 #Pack changes